Vivek-1499/Blog-Website/README.md

-Got it!
-Here's the refined and **final README** based on your GitHub repository **[https://github.com/Vivek-1499/Blog-Website](https://github.com/Vivek-1499/Blog-Website)** and the instruction to use `nodemon ejs` for running the project in development mode:

----

 # Blog Website

 A full-stack blog application built with **Node.js**, **Express.js**, **MongoDB**, and **EJS** templating engine.
 This blog platform provides complete **CRUD** (Create, Read, Update, Delete) functionality for managing blog posts, with a **clean, responsive design**.